Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 To resolve this problem you will need to a whiteboard explanation of the algorithm so you have a clear vision of what the code should so.

+#### 1-2_w3resource_basic_165

+Now I am wondering if only sorting the array wouldn't do the trick, like the code for the exercise 159.